 By default, Chipyard uses the Tethered Serial Interface (TSI) to communicate with the DUT.
 TSI protocol is an implementation of HTIF that is used to send commands to the RISC-V DUT.
-These TSI commands are simple R/W commands that are able to probe the DUT's memory space.
-During simulation, the host sends TSI commands to a simulation stub called SimSerial (C++ class) that resides in a SimSerial Verilog module (both are located in the generators/testchipip project).
-This SimSerial Verilog module then sends the TSI command recieved by the simulation stub into the DUT which then converts the TSI command into a TileLink request.
+These TSI commands are simple R/W commands that are able to access the DUT's memory space.
+During simulation, the host sends TSI commands to a simulation stub in the test harness called SimSerial (C++ class) that resides in a SimSerial Verilog module (both are located in the generators/testchipip project).
+This SimSerial Verilog module then sends the TSI command recieved by the simulation stub to an adapter that converts the TSI command into a TileLink request.
 This conversion is done by the SerialAdapter module (located in the generators/testchipip project).
+After the transaction is converted to TileLink, the TLSerdesser (located in generators/testchipip) serializes the transaction and sends it to the chip (this TLSerdesser is sometimes also referred to as a digital serial-link or SerDes).
+Once the serialized transaction is received on the chip, it is deserialized and masters a TileLink bus on the chip which handles the request.
 In simulation, FESVR resets the DUT, writes into memory the test program, and indicates to the DUT to start the program through an interrupt (see Chipyard Boot Process).
-Using TSI is currently the fastest mechanism to communicate with the DUT in simulation.
+Using TSI is currently the fastest mechanism to communicate with the DUT in simulation (compared to DMI/JTAG) and is also used by FireSim.